jmarca/grid_data/README.md

 # CARB grid and HPMS processing (in R)

+# Nota Bene

+This code actually has very little to do with the HPMS data.
+The main purpose is to estimate the hourly fraction of AADT for each grid cell in california, and that computation is based solely on the grid values from the VDS and WIM data.
+To see how and where the HPMS data enters into the system, go look at `../grid_merge/lib/query_postgres.js`

 # CARB grid data handling

 The CARB grid is a 4km grid covering California.
 It seems to be the